pmarques/ifconfig.me/README.md

 ### Debug container

-Since there is no OS or utils in the container we need to use Ephemeral Containers although it's currenlty in alpha.
+Since there is no OS or utils in the container we need to use Ephemeral Containers.
 For more info check https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/

 ```
-kubectl debug -it ifconfig.me --image=busybox --target=ifconfig.me-9bf8x
+kubectl -n ifconfig debug -it ifconfig-646c744cbc-8nkfn --image=busybox --target=ifconfig
 ```

 # References